 • umami: the actual Umami app.

-• umami-db: the MySQL database that Umami will use to store analytics data.
+• umami-postgres: the PostgreSQL database that Umami will use to store analytics data.

 The services are connected internally by Docker, and depends_on ensures the database is healthy before Umami starts.
 All sensitive values like database credentials and secret keys are pulled from environment variables using the ${VARIABLE_NAME} format.